-- days to make sure all necessary information is included.
-For large projects, meetings with the community and decision-makers may be recommended to receive feedback for public hearings. - Noticing and Decision Making.
-Prior to issuing the approval, Planning staff prepares the required staff report, conditions of approval, and findings of approval.
-A public hearing is scheduled where the Planning staff present the project to the hearing body with a staff recommendation and answer any questions related to the project. - Permitting.
+- Following the approval of the appropriate planning entitlements, the building permit applications are reviewed by different City departments to check for consistency in the design and requirements for safety and improvements.
+The developers are expected to pay all the associated planning fees, impact fees and other fees in advance of building permit approval. - a.
+Permitting.
 The Building Safety and Housing Department issues building permits by reviewing construction plans to make sure the project complies with applicable State and local laws.
 During this stage, other City Departments and Outside Agencies may need to review the project as necessary.
-The applicant is required to pay all the associated fees during the building permit application submission. - Construction.
-After procuring all the necessary planning and building permit, the project moves into the construction and inspection phase with the Milpitas Building Safety and Housing Department to ensure that the construction is as per approval and that the building is safe for occupancy.
+The applicant is required to pay all the associated fees during the building permit application submission.
+The project receives a "Building Permit" at the end of this stage and approvals may have some "Conditions of Approval" that are relevant to the construction phase. - b.
+Construction.
+After procuring all the necessary planning and building permits, the project moves into the construction and inspection phase with the Milpitas Building Safety and Housing Department to ensure that the construction is as per approval and that the building is safe for occupancy.
 The Certificate of Occupancy is awarded at the end of this phase.